0davidog/CI_PP2_TriviaSurvivor/README.md

 ![zombie-storyboard](https://github.com/0davidog/trivia-survivor/assets/135815736/12a69d5b-167f-419a-8c56-7a033c48ba1e)

-And here is a pdf file with the zomibe-advance images rendered in photshop:
+And here is a pdf file with the zombie-advance images rendered in photshop:

 [zombie-approach.pdf](https://github.com/0davidog/trivia-survivor/files/12473927/zombie-approach.pdf)